IBM/ibm-licensing-operator/README.md

 An `OperatorGroup` is used to denote which namespaces your Operator should watch.
 It must exist in the namespace where your operator is deployed, for example, `ibm-common-services`.

-1\) Create a namespace for IBM Licensing Operator with the following command:
+a.
+Create a namespace for IBM Licensing Operator with the following command.

 ```bash
 kubectl create namespace ibm-common-services
 ```

-2\) Check if you have operator group in that namespace by running that command:
+b.
+Check if you have tha operator group in that namespace by running the following command.

 ```bash
 kubectl get OperatorGroup -n ibm-common-services
 ```

-If the result is similar to the one below, that means there is operator group found, then you can go to the next step: `6.
-Create a Subscription`
+- If you get the following response, the operator group is found and you can go to step 3.
+Create a Subscription.

 ```console
 NAME            AGE
 operatorgroup   39d
 ```

-If the result is similar to the one below, that means you need to create operator group.
+- If you get the following result, the operator group is not found and you need to create it.

 ```console
 No resources found.
 ```

+c.
+Create the operator group.
-3\) Use the following command to deploy the `OperatorGroup` resource:
+Use the following command to deploy the `OperatorGroup` resource.

 ```yaml
 cat <<EOF | kubectl apply -f -